 When you are a girl bear you bith children (who are the size of walnuts) while you sleep and wake to partially grown, cute, cuddly cubs.
 I could definitely deal with that.

 If you are a mama bear everyone knows you mean business.
-You swap anyone who bothers your cubs.
+You swat anyone who bothers your cubs.
 If your cubs get out of line you swat them too.
 I could deal with that.

 If you’re a bear your mate EXPECTS you to wake up growling.
 He EXPECTS that will have hairy legs and excess body fat.